hmac/kite/README.md

 In some parts of the Haskell world, a lot of time is spent setting and updating upper bounds on package dependencies.
 Unmaintained (but useful) packages cause issues if their upper bounds don't get updated as new versions of their dependencies are released.
-Lam will attempt to automate the setting and updating of upper bounds by determining the highest version at which the package builds successfully.
+Kite will attempt to automate the setting and updating of upper bounds by determining the highest version at which the package builds successfully.
 This should remove a lot of work on the part of package maintainers.

 ### Safe builds

-Lam intends to have no support for running arbitrary code at build time.
-As a result, it should always be safe to build any Lam package in any environment.
+Kite intends to have no support for running arbitrary code at build time.
+As a result, it should always be safe to build any Kite package in any environment.

 ### Editor tools

-Lam will have native Language Server Protocol support, and this will be used to implement interactive editing features such as case split.
-Lam will also ship with a simple `ghcid` style command (`lam watch` or something) that gives near instant feedback on type errors.
+Kite will have native Language Server Protocol support, and this will be used to implement interactive editing features such as case split.
+Kite will also ship with a simple `ghcid` style command (`kite watch` or something) that gives near instant feedback on type errors.

 # Performance

 Much of the tooling described above depends heavily on typechecking being fast.
 One of the reasons this tooling is less common in other languages is the time it takes to build packages and find type errors.
-Lam's typechecker will be optimised to complete as quickly as possible, and Lam is willing to trade off more advanced features in exchange for performance in this area.
+Kite's typechecker will be optimised to complete as quickly as possible, and Kite is willing to trade off more advanced features in exchange for performance in this area.

 Full build performance and runtime performance is a lower priority.
-Lam's interpreter will aim to be as fast as Ruby's.
+Kite's interpreter will aim to be as fast as Ruby's.
 Compiled performance should be stronger, but is unlikely to compete with Haskell or Go.
-Lam will make use of common functional programming language optimisations such as inlining and beta reduction, but won't have anywhere near GHC's level of advanced optimisation.
+Kite will make use of common functional programming language optimisations such as inlining and beta reduction, but won't have anywhere near GHC's level of advanced optimisation.

 # Runtime

-Being a garbage collected language, Lam needs a runtime of some description.
+Being a garbage collected language, Kite needs a runtime of some description.
 The interpreter will piggyback off Haskell's runtime, and offer bindings to GHC's concurrency primitives (green threads, IORefs, MVars, STM etc).
-When compiled to Go, Lam will leverage the Go runtime and can use the concurrency primitives available there (goroutings, channels etc).
+When compiled to Go, Kite will leverage the Go runtime and can use the concurrency primitives available there (goroutings, channels etc).

 # Exceptions

 Note: In the absence of a multithreaded runtime I am not sure whether it's necessary to have comprehensive exception support.
-Lam's initial behaviour will be the following, but this could change in the future.
+Kite's initial behaviour will be the following, but this could change in the future.

-Lam has no exceptions.
-There are four ways that a Lam program can halt:
+Kite has no exceptions.
+There are four ways that a Kite program can halt:
 - The program calls `exit : IO ()` or a similar function to exit cleanly.
 - The program encounters an `error` call and panics.
 - The program receives a signal to halt, such as SIGQUIT.
 Unless a custom signal handler is installed, it panics.
 - The program encounters an unrecoverable error such as a memory allocation failure, and panics.
-If running in the interpreter this may be originally triggered by an async Haskell exception but Lam will panic just the same.
+If running in the interpreter this may be originally triggered by an async Haskell exception but Kite will panic just the same.

-When a Lam program panics, the following happens:
+When a Kite program panics, the following happens:
 - The stack is immediately unwound, incrementally printing a stack trace to stderr.
 - The program exits with a non-zero exit code.